chef/monitoring-integration-automate/data-dog/DataDog-Installation_and_Configration.md

 # DataDog Installation and Configration
 **Description**

-As an Automate HA customer, need to have a monitoring agent running on the infrastructure nodes to scrap the possible configured metrics and other information which can be sent to the monitoring tool in order to track the health of the overall infrastructure.
+As an Automate HA customer, need to have a monitoring agent running on the infrastructure nodes to get the possible configured metrics and other information which can be sent to the monitoring tool in order to track the health of the overall infrastructure.

 **Agent definition:**